patoperpetua/scripts-common/README.md

 #### BASH SCRIPT TEST STANDALONE

-It is the same script as bash script test but it contains everythin in one file.
+It is the same script as bash script test but it contains everything in one file.

 It can be downloaded by: